TUMMY TUCK SURGERY

 Abdominoplasty surgery can be combined with other procedures such as liposculpture, thigh lift or breast surgery to obtain maximum aesthetic results.
 Multiple procedures can increase the length and complexity of the surgery, so be sure to discuss this thoroughly with your surgeon.

 Are any risks involved with tummy tuck surgery?

 When performed at our Greensburg, Pittsburgh-area facility, a tummy tuck / abdominoplasty is a very safe procedure.
-Dr. Theodore Lazzaro, Dr. Jeffrey Antimarino and Dr. Julio Clavijo take great care to minimize the chance of any complications.
+Dr. Theodore Lazzaro and Dr. Jeffrey Antimarino take great care to minimize the chance of any complications.
 As with any invasive procedure, infection is always a risk when you have a break in the skin.
 However, this is a minimal risk and by utilizing antibiotics this is rare.
 Bleeding is a rare complication also.
 All potential risks will be covered in great detail at the time of your initial consultation.

 How do I plan for abdominoplasty?

-At your initial consultation with Dr. Theodore Lazzaro, Dr. Jeffrey Antimarino and Dr. Julio Clavijo, you will need to express your expectations on the outcome of the tummy tuck surgery.
+At your initial consultation with Dr. Theodore Lazzaro and Dr. Jeffrey Antimarino you will need to express your expectations on the outcome of the tummy tuck surgery.
 At this time, the doctor will tell you what he can realistically achieve.
 You will need to be honest about your health status and medications you take as this can affect the outcome of the abdominoplasty.
 The entire procedure is individualized to you and will be discussed in detail at your consultation.